michl1001/michl1001.github.io/_projects/1_project.md

 related_publications: false
 ---

+## Synopsis / Contributions
+Linear Dynamic Systems are a class of systems where for a given state (position, speed, acceleration, etc.), we can provide some desired action (setting a speed or acceleration).
+We applied this in the context of trajectory planning for quadrotors in order to achieve lightweight and robust navigation that may be modulated to environmental changes.

+As part of a team, I modified our simulator to rapidly test our controller with various flight paths and with perturbations.
+I also wrote the design modifications required to allow the original LPV-DS systems to be used with a quadrotor's control systems.

+## Background
+Consider the Kuka Robot.
+We can model the robot as a kinematic chain - a hand manipulator attached to many rotational joints.
+The dynamics of these kinds of robots are *relatively* lightweight so we can create a linear model to operate our dynamics.

-Consider a kinematic chain - an hand manipulator attached to many joints that can interact with the world.
-If we want a system that can move the hand from one place to another, we could plot out a spline trajectory like so
+So, let's say, we want a system that can move the hand from one point in space to another.
+We *could* plot out a spline trajectory like so

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">